AlexSD92/ckc_lifts/README.md

 ### Colors

-The colors that are used for the site are shown below. <a href="https://colorhunt.co/palette/008c93ff736cd3d3d3f5f5f5" action="_blank">Colorhunt</a> was used to generate a color pallet.
+The colors that are used for the site are shown below.
+[Colorhunt](https://colorhunt.co/palette/008c93ff736cd3d3d3f5f5f5) was used to generate a color pallet.

 - 008C93, used for header and footer backgrounds, and some headings
 - FF736C, used for tagline color